Does South Carolina Allow Transfer on Death Deeds?

 South Carolina has not adopted the Uniform Real Property Transfer on Death Act or any TOD deed statute.

 SC Senate Bill 49 (2025-2026, Sen. Davis) introduced Jan 14, 2025 to add Section 27-1-80 establishing TOD designations for real property; referred to Senate Judiciary Committee with no further action as of May 2026.
 Separately, House Bill 4264 (SC Enhanced Life Estate Deed Act, introduced Mar 27, 2025) proposes Lady Bird / enhanced life estate deeds — a distinct mechanism from TOD deeds — and remains in House Judiciary Committee (last action Feb 10, 2026 added co-sponsors).
-Note: SC has adopted the Uniform TOD Security Registration Act for securities (S.C.
-Code 62-6-301 through 62-6-311), which is unrelated to real property TOD deeds.
+Note: the only codified TOD designation in SC is for titled personal property (vehicles, mobile homes, watercraft) under S.C.
+Code 62-6-401, which expressly does not reach real property.
 Prior sessions had TOD bills for titled personal property only (Bill 3950 in 2021-2022, Bill 5189 in 2023-2024), not real property.

 These mechanisms transfer real property at death without probate in South Carolina: